rnumata/CSharp-Desafio-Bruc/README.md

 ### __Learnings__

 The development of an application with the technology ASP.Net Core applying the standard MVC</br>
-Configuration the dependencies of the provider for Entity Framework (Code First) and the database Postgres
+Set up the dependencies of the provider for Entity Framework (Code First) and the database Postgres</br>
+Set up the outgoing SMTP server, smtp.gmail.com